Ratcliffe made ‘mistake’ with immigration comments, says Swinney

 Sir Jim told Sky News on Wednesday that the UK had been “colonised” by immigrants, as well as wrongly stating the population had risen by 12 million people since 2020.

-Prime Minister Sir Keir Starmer has called for an apology from the Manchester United owner, while Greater Manchester Mayor Andy Burnham described the comments as “inaccurate, insulting and inflammatory”.
+Prime Minister Sir Keir Starmer had called on the Manchester United owner to apologise, while Greater Manchester Mayor Andy Burnham described the comments as “inaccurate, insulting and inflammatory”.

-Speaking to the Press Association on Thursday, John Swinney also criticised the remarks.
+Speaking to the Press Association before Sir Jim’s apology, John Swinney criticised the remarks.

 “I disagree fundamentally with Jim Ratcliffe about these comments – I think the United Kingdom and Scotland have benefitted from migration,” he said.